arpitbbhayani/knowledge-base/system-design/199/gist.md

 ## Personalizing the suggestions

 A naive way of doing this would be to create cohorts of the users and show all of them the same suggestions for the given prefix.
-But we wanted to show the suggestions that are relevant as per the recently fired queries.
+But we wanted to show suggestions that are relevant as per the recently fired queries.

 For example: if a user searched - shoes, red shoes, Nike shoes and then typed "a" - we should be showing "Adidas shoes" and not "apple iPhone".